Overview

 Enrichment

-Your NetFlow data is processed by the Datadog backend and are enriched with the available metadata from your devices and interfaces.
+Your NetFlow data is processed by the Datadog backend and enriched with the available metadata from your devices and interfaces.
 Enrichment is based on the NetFlow exporter IP and the interface indexes.
-To disambiguate possible collisions between reused private IPs, you can configure a different namespace for each Agent configuration file (with the setting network_devices.namespace)
+To disambiguate possible collisions between reused private IPs, you can configure a different namespace for each Agent configuration file (with the setting network_devices.namespace).

 Visualization